 An experimental “seaweed” drug called Oligomannate, which treats Alzheimer’s, is now available for patients to buy in China.

-Chinese officials announced conditional approval to the seaweed-based drug in November.
+Chinese officials announced conditional approval to a seaweed-based drug in November.
+Now, it’s available on the Chinese market.
 Oligomannate is the first drug to be approved for the treatment of Alzheimer’s in 17 years.

 The drug is produced by Shanghai Green Valley Pharmaceutical Company, and comes in a 150 milligram capsule.
 It could cost up to 3,580 yuan — or $512 — for just a month’s worth of treatment, according to the South China Morning Post.